6.1. Working with Vectors¶

 Figure Fig. 6.1 shows the relationship of points and vectors relative to the coordinate axes.

 Note that vectors are usually stored as column vectors in MATLAB.
 One might accurately observe that the data of a vector is a set of numbers, which is neither a row vector nor a column vector [KLEIN13].
-However, vectors in MATLAB are stored as either row vectors or column vectors.
-The need to multiply a vector by a matrix using inner products (defined in
+However, MATLAB stores vectors as either row vectors or column vectors.
+The need to multiply a vector by a matrix using inner products (defined in Dot Product or Inner Product) motivates using column vectors.
+Because column vectors take more space when displayed in written material, they are often displayed in one of two alternate ways—either as the transpose of a row vector \([a, b, c]^T\) or with parentheses \((a, b, c)\).

 Note